| |

 Instructions

-1. Preheat Oven and Prepare Dish: Preheat the oven to 350°F (175°C) and grease a 9 x 13-inch baking dish with butter to prevent sticking and promote browning.
+1. Preheat and Prepare: Preheat your oven to 350°F. Grease a 9 x 13-inch baking dish generously with butter to prevent sticking and add richness to the stuffing’s crust.

-2. Prepare Stuffing Base: Place the store-bought stuffing cubes into a large mixing bowl, setting the foundation for the stuffing.
+2. Combine Bread Cubes: Place the 8 cups of stuffing cubes into a large mixing bowl, creating the base for your stuffing.

 3. Sauté Vegetables: In a large sauté pan, melt the butter over medium heat.
-Add the diced onions and celery and cook for about 8 minutes, stirring occasionally, until the vegetables become soft and fragrant.
-Add the finely chopped garlic and cook for an additional 2 minutes, being careful not to burn the garlic.
+Add the diced onions and celery.
+Cook, stirring occasionally, for about 8 minutes until the vegetables are softened and fragrant.
+Add the finely chopped garlic and continue cooking for another 2 minutes to develop flavor.
+Transfer this vegetable mixture to the bowl with the bread cubes, scraping all bits from the pan.

-5. Cook Sausage: Using the same pan, cook the bulk sweet Italian sausage over medium heat for 8-10 minutes until browned and cooked through.
-Break up the sausage into pieces no larger than ¼ inch to ensure even texture.
-Add the cooked sausage and rendered fat to the bread and vegetable mixture.
+4. Cook Sausage: In the same pan, without cleaning it, add the bulk sweet Italian sausage.
+Cook over medium heat for 8-10 minutes, breaking the meat into pieces no larger than ¼ inch, until browned and cooked through.
+Add the browned sausage and rendered fat to the bread and vegetable mixture for rich flavor.

-6. Add Liquids and Herbs: Pour in the low-sodium chicken broth and beaten egg.
-Add the fresh chopped rosemary, sage, parsley, salt, and freshly ground black pepper.
-Mix everything thoroughly until the bread cubes are softened and moistened evenly.
+5. Mix and Moisten: Pour the low-sodium chicken broth and beaten egg into the bowl.
+Add the freshly chopped rosemary, sage, parsley, salt, and freshly ground black pepper.
+Gently mix all ingredients until the bread cubes are well moistened but not soggy.

-7. Bake Stuffing: Transfer the mixed stuffing to the prepared baking dish.
-Bake uncovered in the preheated oven for 65-75 minutes until the top is deeply golden and crisp, and the inside is heated through.
+6. Bake the Stuffing: Transfer the moistened stuffing mixture to the prepared baking dish.
+Bake uncovered for 65-75 minutes until the top is deeply golden and crisp, and the interior is cooked through and flavorful.

 Notes

-• If bulk sausage is unavailable, use regular sausage and carefully remove the casings before cooking.
+• If bulk sausage is unavailable, buy regular sausages and remove their casings before cooking.

-• This stuffing can be assembled a day ahead and refrigerated until ready to bake; add a few extra minutes to baking time when cooking from refrigerated.
+• This stuffing can be assembled up to a day in advance and refrigerated until baking; add a few extra minutes to the baking time if baking directly from the fridge.

-• After baking, stuffing can be tightly covered and frozen for up to 3 months.
-Defrost in the refrigerator for 24 hours before reheating in a 325°F oven covered with foil until hot.
+• After baking, leftover stuffing freezes well—store tightly covered for up to 3 months.
+Thaw in the refrigerator for 24 hours before reheating covered in a 325°F oven until heated through.

 Nutrition